mono/website/docs/advanced/embedding/index.md

   /* ... */
 }
 ```

-Sice this method tends to be an unuses symbol in the C code, instruct the linker to add all symbols to the dynamic symbol table, not just the used ones.
+Since this method tends to be an unuses symbol in the C code, instruct the linker to add all symbols to the dynamic symbol table, not just the used ones.

 ``` bash
 gcc sample.c -rdynamic `pkg-config --cflags --libs mono-2`
 ```